 The University of Guelph Library is well known for its extensive Scottish Studies Collection that is the largest in the world outside the United Kingdom.
 Encompassing both Scottish and Scottish-Canadian history, these collections support many areas of research.

-The special collections and archives, which comprise part of the overall library collection on Scottish Studies, include thousands of rare books, manuscripts, atlases, travel guides, diaries, letters, newspapers and magazines, pamphlets and burgh records.
+The special collections and archives, which comprise part of the overall library collection on Scottish Studies, include thousands of:

 Many tracts on Scotland’s turbulent religious history, such as a collection of the Disruption pamphlets, are located in rare books.
 More specialized collections of pamphlets cover the Covenanting periods of the 17th century, including both the early period (1637 to 1650’s) as well as the later or Cameronian period.
 Another valuable addition is a large collection of printed material on the Catholic Apostolic Church, founded by the Annan-born preacher, Edward Irving (1792-1834).

 Many resources outside Archival & Special Collections circulate, notably the publications of nineteenth century Scottish clubs.
-These include, for example, the famed Bannatyne Club (est. 1823), first edited by Sir Walter Scott; the Maitland Club, the Spalding Club of Aberdeen, the Society of Antiquaries, and the Glasgow Archaeological Society.
+These include, for example:

 Those interested in Scottish Genealogy can consult the resources provided through the Ontario Ancestors' Scottish Special Interest Group.
 Information about our collections and many others is available there as well.